hmcts/ccd-docker/README.md

 redirect_uri : http://localhost:3451/oauth2redirect
 ```

-After defining the above client, a role with "ccd-import" label must be defined under this client.
+1.a After defining the above client, a role with "ccd-import" label must be defined under this client.
+1.b To run the functional test cases, create the following roles in SIDAM.

+    * casworker
+    * caseworker-autotest1
+    * caseworker-autotest2

-Once the role is defined under the client, you need to edit the client configuration and check the checkbox for the role "ccd-import".
+Once the roles are defined under the client, you need to edit the client configuration and check the checkbox for the role "ccd-import".

 **Any business-related roles like `caseworker`,`caseworker-<jurisdiction>` etc to be used in CCD later must also be defined under the client configuration at this stage.**